hbctraining/Training-modules/DGE-functional-analysis/lessons/01_setting_up.md

 ## Set-up

-To get started, we need to first open RStudio, create a project called `Functional_analysis`, and organize our project directory.
+Prior to performing the functional analysis of our gene lists, we need to first open RStudio, create a project called `Functional_analysis`, and organize our project directory.

 ### Creating a new project directory in RStudio